Ask Richard

 They were also in the 1838 Directory and the 1840 tithe survey

-1851 Census has John Hoyland Gentleman 57 born in Felkirk paarish which includes Brierley, Mary his wife 57 born in Sheffield, John Hoyland 19 born in Felkirk now a student at Oxford (at the Hall)
+1851 Census has John Hoyland Gentleman 57 born in Felkirk parish which includes Brierley, Mary his wife 57 born in Sheffield, John Hoyland 19 born in Felkirk now a student at Oxford at Brierley Hall.

-1860 Rev. John Hoyland of Brierley inducted as Vicar of Felkirk
+1860 Rev. John Hoyland of Brierley was inducted as Vicar of Felkirk

 Robert Hoyland 64 attorney & solicitor born in Brierley widower,